lammps/lammps/doc/src/Developer_grid.rst

 *world* communicator the LAMMPS instance is using.
-The :doc:`kspace_style msm <kspace_style>` command creates a series of grids, each of different size, which are partitioned across different sub-communicators of processos.
+The :doc:`kspace_style msm <kspace_style>` command creates a series of grids, each of different size, which are partitioned across different sub-communicators of processors.
 Both constructors are also passed the global grid size: *gnx* by *gny* by *gnz*.

 The first constructor is used when the caller wants the Grid class to partition the global grid across processors; the Grid class defines which grid cells each processor owns and also which it stores as ghost cells.
-A subsequent call to *setup_grid()*, disccussed below, returns this info to the caller.
+A subsequent call to *setup_grid()*, discussed below, returns this info to the caller.

 The second constructor allows the caller to define the extent of owned and ghost cells, and pass them to the Grid class.
 The 6 arguments which start with "i" are the inclusive lower and upper index bounds of the owned (inner) grid cells this processor owns in each of the 3 dimensions within the global grid.
-Onwed grid cells are indexed from 0 to N-1 in each dimension.
+Owned grid cells are indexed from 0 to N-1 in each dimension.

 The 6 arguments which start with "o" are the inclusive bounds of the